2024 Solar Incentives Guide for East Providence, RI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.
+Federal incentives are the type of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit applies to you is to reach out to your local East Providence solar panel installers with your questions.
+To best understand how the new Clean Energy Credit applies to you, talk to your local East Providence solar installers.

 State & Local Solar Incentives